Managed IT Services aren’t right for everyone.

 4. Broad IT guidance

-5. Understanding of regulation requirements for multiple industries
+5. Understanding of regulatory requirements for multiple industries

-Some industries lend better to Managed IT, like those facing strict technology needs and regulations, like finance, law firms or service-based organizations that use technology to attract their customers.
+Some industries lend better to Managed IT, such as those facing strict technology needs and regulations.
+Think finance, law firms or service-based organizations that use technology to attract their customers.

-Because Managed IT is a process-based approach to running IT, and an MSP likely has more than a few clients in various industries, they often not only understand regulatory needs, but they likely have helped other organizations like yours adhere to them.
+Because Managed IT is a process-based approach to running IT, and an MSP likely has more than a few clients in various industries, they often not only understand regulatory needs, but they've likely helped other organizations like yours adhere to them.